-Commonalities among treatment
+Commonalities among treatment approaches for borderline personality

+- ALLIANCE

+- Importance of the therapeutic alliance--strong focus on validation and collaboration.

+- Relationship itself is part of the healing

+- STRUCTURE

+- Importance of structure and clear boundaries

+- SKILLS

-- ALLIANCE - Importance of the therapeutic alliance--strong focus on validation and collaboration. - Relationship itself is part of the healing - STRUCTURE - Importance of structure and clear boundaries - SKILLS - SAFETY- Attention to building skills, establishing safety, strengthening ego before other work can be done.
-Different theories focus on different skill deficits - INSIGHTS and CONNECTIONS- Focus on connection between actions, feelings and precipitating events.
+- SAFETY- Attention to building skills, establishing safety, strengthening ego before other work can be done.
+Different theories focus on different skill deficits

+- Skill deflicits

+INSIGHTS and CONNECTIONS- Focus on connection between actions, feelings and precipitating events.
 Clients need help with understanding their own mind as well as other's minds.
 Need to identify and express affect.
-Need help understanding their behavior in relationships.

-YOUR FEELINGS

-- Manage your countertransference and anxiety - Build in support for therapist
+Need help understanding their behavior in relationships. - YOUR FEELINGS - Manage your countertransference and anxiety Build in support for therapist